An upper bound for the number of chess diagrams without promotion: Conclusion

 \subsection{Possible extensions}

+As explained in Subsection \ref{s41}, it may prove difficult to improve the upper bound we obtained.
+However, following Tromp (2021b), one could make a ranking of diagrams generated by our work which allows them to be sampled at random, check their legality, and thus arrive at an accurate estimation of the number of legal diagrams without promotion.

-One possible continuation of this work would be to take promotions into account.
+Another possible continuation of this work would be to compute an upper bound for the number of legal diagrams allowing pawn promotion.
 For that purpose, supplementary vertices and edges have to be introduced in the graph described in subsection \ref{s21}.
 Consider for example vertex $(8,7,8,8)$.
 Only a black piece is missing on the board.
 Depending whether a piece or a pawn has taken it, 0, 1 or 2 promotions are possible.
 This means that this quadruplet has to be partitioned in several vertices, some of them having a possible transition to $(8,8,8,7)$ and to $(9,7,7,8)$ (respectively black and white promotion).
-It is not obvious to decide whether such a treatment could easily be automated and implemented, in particular regarding storage capacities and computation time.
-Another idea would be to try to adapt this work to study the number of positions, taking into account castling rights and en passant squares.
+However, in this case the majority of arbitrary legal chess diagrams have most likely a lot of promotions and some captures, as it is true for chess positions \cite{r6}.
+For this reason, it is not obvious to decide whether such a treatment could easily be automated and implemented, in particular regarding storage capacities and computation time.

+Another idea would be to try to adapt this work to study the number of positions, taking into account castling rights, en passant squares and player to move.